 Prevent the Bite

 Ontario’s Ministry of Health and Long-Term care encourages residents to:

-• USE BUG SPRAY: Follow the directions and use bug spray containing DEET or Icaridin on clothes and exposed skin to keep bugs away.
+- USE BUG SPRAY: Follow the directions and use bug spray containing DEET or Icaridin on exposed skin to keep bugs away.

 Know the Tick

 The Don't Get TICKED Outdoors Poster (PDF) includes images of both a wood tick and a blacklegged tick.
 Females are usually larger than the males and the size of each tick depends on the stage of the lifecycle; eggs to larva to nymphs to full-size adults.